Learn How

 Instructions

-Put the rice into a large bowl and mix in with the lime juice and zest, the spring onions and the kidney beans.
-Season them lightly.
-Spoon the mixture into two shallow bowls.
+- Put the rice into a large bowl and mix with lime juice and zest, spring onions, and kidney beans.
+Lightly season.
+Spoon into two shallow bowls.

-Top the rice with the pickled red onions, spiced prawns, sweetcorn, and sliced avocado.
-Spoon the crème Fraiche on top, then serve with coriander sprinkled above.
+- Top with pickled onions, prawns, sweetcorn, and sliced avocado.
+Add crème fraîche on top and sprinkle with coriander.

 You’ll need: